hikettei/hikettei/README.md

 ### hikettei🌙

-**Bio:** Undergraduate student in [AI Systems Laboratory](https://sites.google.com/view/dataplatformlaboratory/home?authuser=1), the Faculty of Environment and Information Studies at Keio University, majoring in Computer Science.
-Researcher at Mirai Labs.
+**Bio:** Research Engineer at Mirai Labs.
+Undergraduate student in [AI Systems Laboratory](https://sites.google.com/view/dataplatformlaboratory/home?authuser=1), the Faculty of Environment and Information Studies at Keio University, majoring in Computer Science.

 **Awards and Honors**